Taylor said Giuliani's diplomacy is "not as outlandish as it could be"

 "During the 2016 US election, I was a part-time consultant for the DNC running an ethnic engagement program," Chalupa told CNN.
 "I was not an opposition researcher for the DNC, and the DNC never asked me to go to the Ukrainian Embassy to collect information.

 Multiple representatives from the Clinton campaign and the DNC have denied the charges, as has the Ukrainian embassy.
 "I ran the opposition press program for the Clinton campaign and I don't know what the hell they're talking about," said Zac Petkanas, a former Clinton staffer.

 Republicans, though, have seized on the fact that Chalupa did meet with representatives from the Ukrainian Embassy during the election, meetings that Chalupa says were about an "Immigrant Heritage Month women's networking event" she helped organize in June.

-The man asking the questions for the Republicans on the House Intelligence Committee House lawyer Steve Castor.
+The man asking the questions right now is a House lawyer

 Earlier today, during the Democrats' round of questioning, another House lawyer, Daniel Goldman, asked most of the questions.

 About Castor: Castor is a veteran of the House Oversight Committee, serving under five Republicans since 2005.

 In that time, Castor has been a key player on a number of investigations, including into the Justice Department's botched gun trafficking operation known as Fast and Furious, the IRS targeting of conservative organizations, the Trump White House overriding security clearance denials and other high-profile probes.
 Castor's skill set was deemed so valuable that he was added to the Intelligence Committee so that he could participate in the impeachment hearings.

 He was "almost the sole survivor" of Rep. Jason Chaffetz's "purge" of staffers formerly under Rep. Darrell Issa due to his expertise and experience, according to Issa.